 There has to be a TV

 Whether it’s a flat-screen or a projector, having the game on, the fight going, watching baseball, or any other sporting event makes for a good man cave.
 My husband wants a giant pull-down projector installed in the garage for football season.
 He has big dreams, and who am I to squash them?
 Currently, he hangs out with his buddy Steve during football season.
 Steve has a basement set-up that’s just perfect for Sunday games.
 Football is their shared love, but it could have also been Nascar, Boxing, Golf, or Basketball.
-But it will never be The Handmaids Tale.
-So get your man a good-sized TV.
+But it will never be The Handmaid’s Tale.

 Someplace to keep the beer.
 A place to keep the mixers.
 Ice for your cocktails.
 Even if your guy doesn’t drink, he has friends who do.
-And offering your guests a cold beverage is part of the man cave experience.
-A mini-fridge will be perfect.
+Offering your guests a cold beverage is part of the man cave experience.
+A mini-fridge does the job.
 Gladiator Garageworks makes a very masculine, heavy-duty garage fridge.
 And for the ultimate in Beer Happiness and neighbor envy, get yourself a Kegerator.

 This one goes right along with the refrigerator.
 What guy doesn’t want a super cool bar in his man cave?
 I’m talking about a “slide on up to the counter, Hoss” kind of bar.
 Real bar stools, traditional foot rail, beers on tap, and a shelf full of liquor bottles.
 That’s the dream, anyway.
-A makeshift bar will also be just fine.
-Any counter space or a cabinet can hold booze and glasses.
+If you can’t pull off the full Cheers Pub, then any counter space or a cabinet that can hold booze and glasses is perfectly acceptable.
 I’ve seen DIY toolbox conversions made into bars.
 Super cool, a conversation piece, and bragging rights to the dude who has it.
 Don’t forget to add some snacks (or order a pizza).

 Speakers & lighting